 It really is until death do you part.

-Don’t fool yourself in to thinking now that you’re divorced those vows mean nothing.
+Don’t fool yourself into thinking now that you’re divorced those vows mean nothing.
 When you have children with someone, they mean everything.
 No matter what happens from this point forward, you will always be the only Mom and Dad your kids will ever have.

-Thre will be countless occasions and once-in-a-lifetime moments where they will need you both.
+There will be countless occasions and once-in-a-lifetime moments where they will need you both.
 Make it easy for them to have happy memories of having you both in the same room for birthdays, graduations, weddings and the birth of their own children.

 Find some way to make peace with what has passed because how you really feel about each other will be painfully obvious to your kids.
 You may think you’ve got them fooled but children are extremely perceptive.
-They will pick up on the occasional slights, the off-handed remarks and the impersonal yet polite exchanges.
+They will pick up on the occasional slights, the off-handed remarks, and the impersonal yet polite exchanges.